 The Vizio MQ6 doesn't have an optional backlight strobing feature, commonly known as black frame insertion.
 The backlight always flickers at 480Hz unless it's at its max.

 There's no motion interpolation feature.

-Due to the slow response time, there isn't much stutter with lower-frame rate content like movies and most TV shows.
+Due to the slow response time, there's very little stutter with lower-frame rate content like movies and most TV shows.